-The Austrian Banking Act (Bankwesengesetz) requires a banking licence to be issued by the Austrian regulator (Financial Market Authority) for the lending business, i.e. the commercial providing of financing to borrowers.
-Notified licences of a credit institution domiciled in another European economic area (EEA) jurisdiction (based on the home Member State concept) will be held equivalent for that purpose.
-The same applies for the acquisition of (loan) receivables on a commercial basis (i.e. factoring) which, in principle, prevents work-around-structures, such as the disbursement of a loan by an Austrian "fronting bank" and immediate acquisition of the loan by a foreign, non-licensed lender.-Insurance companies granting loans in order to create a reserved asset base for the purpose of their insured persons/ customers are, inter alia, subject to some exceptions.
+The Austrian Banking Act (Bankwesengesetz) requires a banking licence to be issued by the Austrian regulator (Financial Market Authority) for the lending business - defined as "the conclusion of loan agreements and the granting of loans" - i.e. the commercial providing of financing to borrowers.
+Notified licences of a credit institution domiciled in another European Economic Area (EEA) jurisdiction (based on the home Member State concept) will be held equivalent for that purpose.
+The same applies for the acquisition of (loan) receivables on a commercial basis (i.e. factoring) which, in principle, prevents work-around structures, such as the disbursement of a loan by an Austrian "fronting bank" and immediate acquisition of the loan by a foreign, non-licensed lender.
+Insurance companies granting loans in order to create a reserved asset base for the purpose of their insured persons/ customers are, inter alia, subject to some exceptions.

-Limited exceptions also apply in the context of small-category financings such as crowd-funding which, in Austria, was regulated in statutory law in 2015 (and was then amended in 2018) and provides for exceptions from both the bank licence and capital markets' prospectus requirements, if and to the extent that a financing does not exceed certain thresholds.
+Limited exceptions also apply in the context of small-category financings, such as crowd-funding, which in Austria was regulated in statutory law in 2015 (and was then amended in 2018) and provides for exceptions from both the bank licence and capital markets' prospectus requirements, if and to the extent that a financing does not exceed certain thresholds.

 Resolutions, such as shareholders' resolutions, are - as set out in question 2.3 - not a general requirement for the validity and enforceability for an act of the legal representative of an Austrian corporation (limitations may apply as set out in question 2.3).
 However, it is, especially with respect to larger/syndicated financings, standard market practice to obtain shareholder approvals for entering into a loan agreement, security agreement or other associated finance documents or to obtain capacity opinions, which will be based on the respective review of corporate resolutions.

 2.5 Are net worth, solvency or similar limitations imposed on the amount of a guarantee?